 The EFM senses electric field by repeated exposing and shielding a series of sense electrodes.
 An EFM uses a mechanical chopper to alternately shield and expose several sense plates to an electric field.
 When the sense plates are exposed to the electric field an electric charge is drawn from ground to the plates through a sense resistor.
 When the sense plates are shielded from the field the charge flows back to ground, again through the sense resistor.
 This moving charge is an electric current which is measured as an AC voltage across the sense resistor.
-The size of the voltage is proportional to the size of the electric field applied to the plates.
-Charge flowing onto and off of the sense electrodes will develop a voltage across the sense resistor.
+The size of the voltage is proportional to the sense electrodes will develop a voltage across the sense resistor.
 This voltage is amplified and fed into an analog switch along with an out of phase version of the signal.